Stolen Picasso Discovered After 20 Years

 A Dutchman has claimed to have unearthed a stolen Picasso after it had been missing for 20 years.

-Arthur Brand, also known as the “Indiana Jones of the art world,” said he began looking for the missing Buste de Femme in 2015 after he heard that a Picasso had been stolen from a boat, reported the BBC.
+Arthur Brand, also known as the “Indiana Jones of the art world,” said he began looking for the missing Buste de Femme in 2015 after he heard that a Picasso had been stolen from a boat, reported BBC News.

 The painting was reportedly taken from a yacht belonging to Saudi Sheikh Abdul Mohsen Abdulmalik Al-Sheikh in 1999 while it was being remodeled in Antibes.